Xhelphin/pirate-game/README.md

 # Pirate Game
 TES Pirate Game recreated in HTML, CSS & JS.
 ## Licenses & Copyright
+This is based on the [TES Pirate Game](https://www.tes.com/teaching-resource/the-pirate-game-end-of-term-activity-6258063).
 *If this project infringes on any copyright, licenses, etc, please contact me and I will be more than happy to take it down.*
 ## How to use
 ### Installation